-Law and Internet Foundation(LIF) is a Bulgarian NGO & Research center which supports and performs applied studies, scientific research, programmes and projects, provides consultancy and delivers trainings in the field of legal, technological, and social issues related to the use of information and communication technologies both in the public and private sectors.1 One of the main goals of LIF is providing accessible activities to people no matter their gender identity, sexuality, ethnicity, cultural and religious background.
+Law and Internet Foundation (LIF) is a Bulgarian NGO & Research centre which supports and performs applied studies, scientific research, programmes and projects, provides consultancy and delivers trainings in the field of legal, technological, and social issues related to the use of information and communication technologies both in the public and private sectors.
+One of the main goals of LIF is providing accessible activities to people no matter their gender identity, sexuality, ethnicity, cultural and religious background.
+We actively advocate for diversity, equality, and non-discrimination in all our projects and organisational practices.
+Furthermore, across various initiatives, we have placed specific focus on addressing gender-based discrimination, promoting gender equality, and creating inclusive digital and social environments.
+Through targeted research, training, and policy advocacy, LIF consistently works to mainstream gender perspectives and uphold human rights.